-The ability of carriers to operate flights on international routes between the United States and other countries may be subject to change.
+The ability of carriers to operate flights on international routes between the United States and other countries is highly regulated.
 Applicable arrangements between the United States and foreign governments may be amended from time to time, government policies with respect to airport operations may be revised, and the availability of appropriate slots or facilities may change.
 The Company currently operates a number of flights on international routes under government arrangements, regulations or policies that designate the number of carriers permitted to operate on such routes, the capacity of the carriers providing services on such routes, the airports at which carriers may operate international flights, or the number of carriers allowed access to particular airports.
-Any further limitations, additions or modifications to such arrangements, regulation or policy for any of the Company's financial position and results of operations.
-Additionally, a change in law, regulation or policy for any of the Company's international routes, such as Open Skies, could have a material adverse impact on the Company's financial position and results of related tangible and intangible assets.
-In addition, competition from revenue-sharing joint ventures and other alliance arrangements by and among other airlines could impair the value of the Company's business and assets on the Open Skies routes.
-The Company's plans to enter into or expand U.S. antitrust immunized alliances and joint ventures on various international routes are subject to receipt of approvals from applicable U.S. federal authorities and obtaining other applicable foreign government clearances or satisfying the necessary applicable regulatory requirements.
+Any limitations, additions or modifications to such arrangements, regulations or policy for any of the Company's international routes, such as Open Skies, could have a material adverse impact on the Company's financial condition and operating results.
+Additionally, a change in law, regulation or policy for any of the Company's international routes, such as Open Skies, could have a material adverse impact on the Company's financial condition and operating results.
+In addition, competition from revenue-sharing JBAs and other alliance arrangements by and among other airlines could impair the value of the Company's business and assets on the Open Skies routes.
+The Company's plans to enter into or expand U.S. antitrust immunized alliances and JBAs on various international routes are subject to receipt of approvals from applicable U.S. federal authorities and obtaining other applicable foreign government clearances or satisfying the necessary applicable regulatory requirements.
 There can be no assurance that such approvals and clearances will be granted or will continue in effect upon further regulatory review or that changes in regulatory requirements or standards can be satisfied.

-See Part I, Item 1, Business-Industry Regulation, of the Company's Annual Report on Form 10-K for the year ended December 31, 2017 for additional information on government regulation impacting the Company.
+See Part I, Item 1, Business-Industry Regulation, of the Company's Annual Report on Form 10-K for the year ended December 31, 2018 for additional information on government regulation impacting the Company.